afzafri/Simple-JQuery-Dynamic-PHP-and-SQL/README.md

 # Simple-JQuery-Dynamic-PHP-and-SQL
-Insert,search,list data from DB dynamically using JQuery and PHP
+Insert,search,list,delete and update data from DB dynamically using JQuery and PHP

 #Features
 1. Using the JQuery.js library